 Managing Data @Melbourne

-The program is aimed predominantly at University of Melbourne graduate researchers (MPhil and PhD students) but is open to all students and staff.
+The program is aimed predominantly at University of Melbourne graduate researchers but is open to all students and staff.
 Access to the program is via the University's Learning Management System (LMS).
 All graduate researchers should already be enrolled in the program and should be able to access Managing Data @Melbourne via the 'My Communities' section of the LMS.
 Other University students and staff should follow the relevant access points below.
 A downloadable text version is available for external users.

 Background